-- 159. A vital part of the effective operation of a schools forum is to ensure that an accurate record of the meeting is taken.
+- 99. A vital part of the effective operation of a schools forum is to ensure that an accurate record of the meeting is taken.
 This must include the clear recording of votes where there are contrary views.
-Recommendations to, and decisions of, schools forums must be clearly set out. - 160.
-Notes or minutes of each schools forum meeting should be produced and published on the local authority website as soon after the meeting as possible to enable members and others to see the outcome of any discussions, decisions, and votes. - 161.
-It is good practice to formally agree the accuracy of the note and minutes at a subsequent meeting, but the publication of the draft minutes should not be delayed as a result. - 162.
-We recommend a log of the decisions is published within 3 working days of the meeting, and the draft minutes within 10 working days so that interested parties can access them and consult on them, if necessary, before the next meeting. - 163.
-In order to provide clarity about representation at each meeting, it is good practice for the minutes to record the group or subgroup that each member represents against their name.
+Recommendations to, and decisions of, schools forums must be clearly set out. - 100.
+Notes or minutes of each schools forum meeting should be produced and published on the local authority website as soon after the meeting as possible to enable members and others to see the outcome of any discussions and decisions and/or votes.
+It is good practice to formally agree the accuracy of the note and minutes at a subsequent meeting but the publication of the draft minutes should not be delayed as a result.
+We would recommend that a log of the decisions is published within three working days of the meeting, and the draft minutes within 10 working days so that interested parties can access them and consult on them, if necessary, before the next meeting. - 101.
+In order to provide clarity about representation at each meeting, it is good practice for the minutes to record the group and/ or subgroup that each member represents against their name.